vsajip/libgourou/README.md

 Internal libraries are automatically fetched and statically compiled during the first run.
-When you update libgourou's repository, **don't forget to update internal libraries** with :
+When you update libgourou's repository, **don't forget to update internal libraries** with:

     make update_lib